 Clinton Elementary School

-- The teacher population of 46 teachers has declined by 6% over five school years.
+- The teacher population of 49 teachers has grown by 6% over five school years.

 |Grades Offered||Grades Prekindergarten-5|